What is the Fixed-Charge Coverage Ratio (FCCR)?

 The formula for calculating the fixed-charge coverage ratio is as follows:

 - Fixed charges are regular, business expenses that are paid regardless of business activity.
-Examples of fixed charges include debt installment payments, business equipment lease payments, and insurance premiums.
+Examples of fixed charges include debt installment payments and business equipment lease payments.

 Example of Fixed-Charge Coverage Ratio

 Jeff operates a salon in the city of Vancouver.
-The salon’s monthly expenses include lease payments of $5,000, insurance costs for the salon at $1,000, and insurance costs for the company’s work vehicle at $500.
-Jeff’s salon generated EBIT of $500,000, and has an annual interest expense of $50,000.
+The salon’s monthly expenses include lease payments of $5,000.
+Jeff’s salon generated EBITDA of $500,000 and has an annual interest expense of $30,000.
+Additionally, it also has annual principal repayments of $20,000.
+Every year, it spends $2,000 to replace some salon equipment.
+This current year, Jeff paid $39,000 in taxes.
 The fixed-charge coverage ratio for Jeff’s salon would be calculated as follows:

 - Monthly lease payments of $5,000 x 12 = $60,000 annually